beeware/beeware/docs/tutorial/tutorial-3.rst

         newgrp docker

-      Once you restart your computer you'll be able to run: briefcase create
+      Restart your computer you'll be able to run: briefcase create

   .. group-tab:: Windows